JennarongK/VMware_vm_provisioning/README.md

 # VMware_vm_provisioning Module

-For Virtual Machine Provisioning with (Linux/Windows) customization.
+For Virtual Machine Provisioning with (Linux) customization.
 Based on Terraform v1.0.5. and up

 ## Getting started